AdaCore/gnatstudio/docs/users_guide/extending.rst

 variable :file:`PYTHONSTARTUP`) is not suitable for use within the context of GPS.
 When Python is loaded by GPS, the GPS module itself is not yet available and thus any script that depends on that module will fail to load correctly.
-Instead, copy your script to one of the plug-in directories, as documented above.
+Instead, copy your script to one of the plugin directories, as documented above.

 If you are writing a set of Python scripts for other people to use, you need to provide the Python files themselves.
-This is a set of :file:`.py` files, which the user should install in the :file:`plug-ins` directory.
+This is a set of :file:`.py` files, which the user should install in the :file:`plugins` directory.

 To make the Python functions accessible through GPS, you can: